Bill Cosby assaulted teen at Playboy Mansion, jury finds

 Comedian Bill Cosby sexually assaulted a teenager at the Playboy Mansion in Los Angeles in 1975, a jury has found.

-Judy Huth testified to the civil trial that Mr Cosby, 84, had forced her to perform a sex act on him at the venue when she was 16 years old.
+Judy Huth testified to the civil trial that Cosby, 84, had forced her to perform a sex act on him at the venue when she was 16 years old.

 The jury also ruled that Cosby must pay Ms Huth, who is now 64, $500,000 (£407,000) in damages.